chulbioinfo/ConSAVFinder/README.md

 This project is covered under the Apache 2.0 License.

 # Reference
-Lee et al. Rules of amino acid convergence: Not how many, but who in avian vocal learning clades.
-Preparing submission.
+Lee et al. Insights into Convergent Evolution from Studying Amino Acid Patterns in Independent Lineages of Vocal learning and Other Birds.
+Revision in _Genome Biology and Evolution_.